 In 2005, Parade Magazine twice carried stories about the “Heart Gallery,” a professional photo exhibit of kids across the country who were eligible for adoption.
-In October of that year, the Child Saving Institute Guild, along with Adoption Links, Lutheran Family Services and Nebraska Health and Human Services, collaborated to establish the Nebraska Heart Gallery to display professional portraits of hard-to-place older children.
+In October of that year, the Child Saving Institute Guild, along with Adoption Links, Lutheran Family Services and the Nebraska Department of Health and Human Services, collaborated to establish the Nebraska Heart Gallery to display professional portraits of hard-to-place older children.
 The effort resulted in several adoptions and the program continues today.

 Originally, the Nebraska Heart Gallery was a traveling exhibit that included biographical information about each child or sibling group.
 Today, internet technology allows potential adoptive families to see the children’s photos and bios with the click of a button.
 Visit Meet the Children to see for yourself the spirit and beauty evident in each child’s photograph and profile.